-Our standards were developed in October 2010 and set out what we are doing to be respectful of local cultures and priorities, ensure we comply with laws and go further in situations where we have the responsibility, skills, resources and expertise to do so.
-While some aspects of our standards are 'aspirational', we believe they are achievable and essential to living our brand and growing our business responsibly.
 Our standards are supported by our Code of Conduct and Ethics, and a number of Group-wide policies and initiatives which aim to protect and promote human rights.
 Our approach includes support of the UN Global Compact and OECD Guidelines for Multinational Enterprises and application of external standards such as the Equator Principles to all project finance transactions.

 Specific business and functional areas have responsibility for ensuring we have policies and systems in place to effectively identify and manage our human rights impacts.
-For example, ANZ's Reputation Risk Committee plays an important role in identification and remediation of human rights issues in our business dealings.
+For example, Our Reputation Risk Committee plays an important role in identification and remediation of human rights issues in our business dealings.
 In addition we have embedded our standards into everyday business such as our People policies.

-ANZ provides our employees in key business areas with training and education.
-We also work with our stakeholders - including our customers, business partners and suppliers - to encourage their support for our approach and standards while further incorporating them into our business practices, including communications, contracts, agreements and due diligence processes.
+ANZ provides training and education on our standards to employees in key business areas.
+We also work with other stakeholders - including customers, business partners and suppliers - to encourage their support for our approach and standards.
+We further seek to incorporate them into our business practices, through communications, contracts, agreements and due diligence processes.

 Each year, we set public targets and report progress on a business-wide program of work to respond to the most important issues and opportunities for our industry.
-These are our Corporate Responsibility (CR) targets, and include commitments to:
+These are our Corporate Responsibility (CR) targets.
+Our 2013 targets include commitments to: